dancewithtruth/boards/README.md

 docker-compose up
 ```

 This will start up the frontend, backend, and notification service as well as the PostgreSQL, Redis, and RabbitMQ servers on your local machine.
-Database migrations should automatically run when the backend service is containerized during the compose step.
-If you would like test data to start, use `make testdata`.
+Database migrations should automatically run when a container is created for the backend service during docker compose.
+If you would like to insert test data into the database, use `make testdata`.

 ## Development

 The `docker-compose.yml` file loads in env vars for the server and frontend containers in their respective `.env` files.
 Depending on the `ENV` env varaible, the containers will either boot up in development or production mode.
 The backend uses [air](https://github.com/cosmtrek/air) and the frontend uses `next dev`.
+Feel free to rename the `.env.example` files to `.env` to get local development up and running.

 ## Database Migrations